The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary: Variations on the Torpedo Metric

-\begin{lemma} For sufficiently large $c$, the scalar curvature $R_{\theta}^{c}$ is strictly positive for all $\theta\in[0, \frac{\pi}{2}]$. \end{lemma} \begin{proof} The conditions imposed on $\beta$ and $w$ mean that the sum of the first, second and fourth terms in the above formula is positive.
-By choosing large $c$, we may minimise any negativity arising from the third term. \end{proof}
+The conditions imposed on $\alpha$ and $\beta$ mean the first, second and fourth terms in this expression are all non-negative and indeed always sum to something positive.
+By choosing sufficiently large $\Lambda$, we can minimise any negativity arising from the third term, proving the lemma. \end{proof}